15 Best Adobe Workfront Alternatives in 2023

 Pricing

-- Starter plan ($8.99 per user/month): dashboards, custom inboxes
+• Starter plan ($8.99 per user/month): Dashboards, custom inboxes

-- Deliver plan ($13.99 per user/month): Minimum 3 users, time tracking and invoicing
+• Deliver plan ($13.99 per user/month): Time tracking, team management, and invoicing

-- Grow plan ($24.99 per user/month): Minimum 5 users, 50 project templates, and workload management
+• Grow plan ($24.99 per user/month): 50 project templates, company timesheets, and workload management

-4. Basecamp
+3. Basecamp

 Source: Basecamp